LanaSina/speciation/RScripts/visualisation/README.md

 - speciesCluster.R: Creates species cluster with a dbscan based method for dashboard.R
 - phylogeneticTree.R: Creates a phylogenetic tree for dashboard.R; currently fails to build it properly.

+Directory structure:
+  - results: HTML file that contains 3D Tree of Life visualisation will be stored here.